A topological attractor of vortices as a clock generator based on polariton superfluids: Topological attractor

-Figs. \ref{fig:period}a and \ref{fig:period}b show the time dependencies of the polariton density at the fixed point of (x=-5,y=0) corresponding to Figs. \ref{fig:attractor}a and \ref{fig:attractor}b, respectively.
-The considered point is situated at the edge of the C-shaped polariton density.
-It is passed through by moving Josephson vortices from time to time.
-High-constant stable periodic oscillations are visible.
+The periodic rotation of Josephson vortices around the central vortex makes the topological attractor behave like a clock generator.
+A key figure of merit for clocks is the achievable oscillation frequency and stability.
+To illustrate these characteristics, we plot in Figs. \ref{fig:period}(a) and \ref{fig:period}(b) the temporal dependencies of the polariton density at the fixed point of ($x=-5, y=0$) for topological attractors A and B, respectively, corresponding to Figs. \ref{fig:attractor}(a) and \ref{fig:attractor}(b).
+The considered point is passed through by the center of moving Josephson vortices from time to time.
+High-contrast stable periodic oscillations are visible.
 These oscillations begin at around 100ps and remain stable for at least 500ns, with no sign of decay or dephasing.
-We have checked that the period of oscillations over this time range remains stable though the noise is taken into account in the calculation, in agreement with Eq. (\ref{stochas}).
-Fig. \ref{fig:period}c predicts the dependence of the oscillation frequency on the pump power: a parameter that can be tuned easily in the experiments.
+We have checked that the period of oscillations over this time range remains perfectly stable though the static potential noise is taken into account in the calculation.
+Fig. \ref{fig:period}(c) predicts the dependence of the oscillation frequency on the pump power: a parameter that can be tuned easily in the experiments.
 Two frequency ranges around 20.16$\pm$0.14GHz and 48.4$\pm$1.2GHz are visible.
-The higher the pump power, the lower the oscillating frequency.
+The higher the pump power, the lower the oscillation frequency.
 We believe that tuning the pump power is the easiest way of tuning the operation frequency, although other parameters affecting the external potential can also be modulated.
-Fig. \ref{fig:period}d presents the time-resolved measurement of the 20.18GHz clock output over 500ns, which corresponds to 10000 periods of oscillations shown in Figs. \ref{fig:period}a.
+Fig. \ref{fig:period}(d) presents the time-resolved measurement of the 20.18GHz clock generator output over 500ns, which corresponds to 10000 periods of oscillations shown in Fig. \ref{fig:period}(a).
 Here each point is a result of averaging over 100 measurements with an observation time of 100 periods of oscillations.
 The noise is taken into account according to Eq. (\ref{stochas}).
-The mean value depicted by the red solid line is in accordance with the simulation results obtained neglecting the noise.
-The absolute frequency shift of our clock is around $\Delta f \sim$ 20KHz.
+The mean value depicted by the red solid line is in agreement with the simulation results obtained neglecting the noise.
+The absolute frequency shift of our clock is around $\Delta f \sim$ 20KHz and the corresponding fractional frequency stability is $\Delta f/f_{0} \sim 10^{-6}$.
 2D numerical simulations become too expensive if carried over much longer times.
-This prevents from predicting here the value of the Allan deviation of the stabilized clock signal to estimate the ultimate stability of the chip-scale polariton clock.
+This prevents us from predicting here the value of the Allan deviation of the stabilized clock signal to estimate the ultimate stability of the chip-scale polariton clock generator.
 We believe that an experimental measurement of the Allan deviation would be more important than any theoretical prediction.